willnationsdev/deconstructing-godot/interfaces_gdscript_to_cpp.md

 }
 ```

 Note that, with C++, the relationship with the interface must be explicit.
-Just because the `Node` class has `get_parent` and `get_children` methods
-doesn't mean it conforms to the `IParentable` interface.
+Just because the `Node` class has `get_parent` and `get_children` methods doesn't mean it conforms to the `IParentable` interface.
+You would need to modify the definition of the `Node` class to explicitly have it implement the `IParentable` interface.

-In contrast, because GDScript is duck-typed, it would allow a Node to be used
-in place of a ParentableObject / ParentableResource for these purposes just
+In contrast, because GDScript is duck-typed, it would allow a `Node` to be used in place of a `ParentableObject` / `ParentableResource` for these purposes just fine.

-fine.
+Note though that, in practice, making nodes an `IParentable` or using `IParentable`s where a `Node` is expected would be problematic.
+After all, `Node` can do a lot more, so things expecting a `Node` would want more from an `IParentable`.
+However, the idea of exposing a subset of class features via an interface is useful in contexts where the code *only cares* about *that interface* and no other features.

+To have a truly extensible codebase, you'd have to redesign `Node` so that each of its various features were bound to an interface which any given class could implement.
+Why doesn't Godot do this?
+Because breaking down `Node`'s features to such a degree of precision would add unnecessary complication to the engine's design.